Motteo1/alx-higher_level_programming/0x00-python-hello_world/README.md

 5. print 3 times a string stored in the variable str followed by its first 9 characters
 6. use the variables str1 and str2 to print
 7. Manipulate and print string range
+8. Print modified variable without creating new variable or string literals